 Importance of Being NIST SP800-171 Compliant

-In December 2016, the National Institute of Standards and Technology published new standards for all contractors and subcontractors for the United States Department of Defense (DoD).
-Implementation of the standards in NIST SP800-171 was required by December 31, 2017, and focused on safeguarding Covered Defense Information (CDI) and the reporting of cyber security incidents.
+The National Institute of Standards and Technology published the standards in NIST SP800-171 for all contractors and subcontractors for the United States Department of Defense (DoD).
+This was required by Dec.
+31, 2017 and focused on safeguarding Covered Defense Information (CDI) and reporting cyber security incidents.

 So what exactly is NIST SP800-171?